parks and recreations star aubrey plaza discusses life, love and relationships

 For those that know of her monotone dynamic, Aubrey Plaza is presumed indivisible from her character April Ludgate in Parks and Recreation.
 Six seasons later, Aubrey says that she loves April.
 "Yes."
 What is it she loves about her?
 "I love how weird she is.
 I love how she doesn't pretend to like anything.
 She's not a fake person.
 She just doesn't really care what people think about her.
 I don't know why she resonates with people.
 It's hard for me to say but I'm assuming that she maybe represents the voice inside of people's heads that just says what its thinking.
 I think people wish that they did that and they just don't."

 The character began germinating early on in the development of the ABC show.
-Aubrey was called in for a meeting with show creator Greg Daniels after he’d spotted her in a low budget independent movie.
-Born in Delaware to liberal parents, Aubrey had schooled in New York at The Upright Citizen’s Brigade, a progressive, ironically named comedy theatre workshop set up by Parks and Recreation’s star and anchor, Amy Poehler.
-Because she had grown up with a Saturday Night Live whitewashed by the talents of Tina Fey and Amy, Poehler was already Aubrey’s hero.
-As a teenager, she says, “I wanted to be like her in every way.
+Aubrey was called in for a meeting with show creator Greg Daniels after he'd spotted her in a low budget independent movie.
+Born in Delaware to liberal parents, Aubrey was schooled in New York at The Upright Citizen's Brigade, a progressive, ironically named comedy theatre workshop set up by Parks and Recreation's star and anchor, Amy Poehler.
+Because she had grown up with a Saturday Night Live whitewashed by the talents of Tina Fey and Amy, Poehler was already Aubrey's hero.
+As a teenager, she says, "I wanted to be like her in every way.
 I was a fan of her very early on.
-When I found myself on a TV show with her it was mind-blowing.”
+When I found myself on a TV show with her it was mind-blowing."
 It reflects honourably on both Poehler and Plaza that the way Aubrey found to honour her intention to be just like her hero was by learning to have the confidence to just be herself, a fantastic new loop for role-modelling.

 Poehler is at the vanguard of a wave of influential US screen-work that has recalibrated what is now deemed funny in the national psyche.
 The lowest common denominator thrills and spills of the Frat boy 90s and the pre-digital pretty, monied upper middle classes that swanned through New York never having to worry themselves with self-loathing on Friends or Will and Grace were virtually extinguished by an influx of literate, political, humane, other comedy voices that were interested in stepping behind the surface of an America in transition.
 The new breed is a twisted comedy envelope that is more interested in picking apart what the fractiously divisive voice of Sarah Palin says about the new America than the smooth, glossy PR-ese of the Obamas.
 Most of it has been executed on Saturday Night Live.
 Aubrey had interned at the show after graduating the Upright Citizens Brigade.
 It helped when it finally came to acting with her hero.
 "I think because I'd trained at the theatre," she says, "we kind of spoke the same language.
 It felt very natural.
 Instantly we had chemistry."